 That's not all though.
 Game of Thrones' Emilia Clarke will also join the crew as new character Qi'Ra, along with Woody Harrelson, Paul Bettany, Warwick Davis, and Phoebe Waller-Bridge as new droid L3-37.
 The Millennium Falcon will be pretty full then.

-Unfortunately, there's less encouraging news about the director's chair.
-Ron Howard (Apollo 13, A Beautiful Mind) is overseeing the film, which isn't so bad - he's a safe but very capable choice.
-Unfortunately, he hasn't been involved for long - he only joined the film in June 2017, months into shooting, after the original directors left the project.
+Unfortunately, there's arguably less encouraging news about the director's chair.
+Ron Howard (Apollo 13, A Beautiful Mind) oversaw the film, which isn't so bad - he's a safe but very capable choice.
+Unfortunately, he wasn't involved for long - he only joined the film in June 2017, months into shooting, after the original directors left the project.

 I'm beyond grateful to add my voice to the Star Wars Universe after being a fan since 5/25/77.— Ron Howard (@RealRonHoward) June 22, 2017

 They were Phil Lord and Chris Miller, best known for The Lego Movie and 21 Jump Street, and their inclusion had held the promise of an exciting, unconventional film with a strong sense of humour - exactly what a Han Solo prequel might need to succeed.
 Unfortunately, Disney execs were unhappy with the footage from their first few months of shooting, leading to the upheaval that saw them replaced by Howard.

 That replacement had another casualty too.
 Howard stepping in meant a raft of new reshoots for the film, but Michael K Williams (The Wire) - previously expected to be in a major role - couldn't make the new dates, and had to be entirely replaced by Paul Bettany.